 Gold-Dipped Golf Ball & Tee Set

-- dipped in 24k gold
+- a genuine golf ball and tee both dipped in 24k gold

-- ideal for mounting and display purposes
+- ideal for mounting on a trophy

 Gold-Dipped Poker Cards